|Library Director:||Taylor Fitchett (4-7725)|

 The Law Library subscribes to several SSRN networks: Legal Scholarship Network, Corporate Governance Network, Economics Research Network, Financial Economics Network, and Political Science Network.
 Each of these networks has numerous e-journals providing abstracts of working papers and other current scholarship.
 The SSRN website has information about subscribing under the Law Library's site license.

 The Law Library also provides abstracts or contents of new journal issues in other disciplines.
-Faculty members can opt to receive abstracts of articles in journals in economics, philosophy, political science, and psychology.
+Faculty members can opt to receive abstracts of articles in journals in economics, history, philosophy, political science, and psychology.
 Individual professors also receive abstracts of specialized journals such as Addiction or Urban Studies.
 If you have a particular interdisciplinary interest or need to keep abreast of developments in journals we don't receive, contact Kent Olson.

 Bear in mind that Google, LexisNexis, Westlaw and Bloomberg Law all have services that automatically run saved searches on a regular basis.
 These alert services are powerful tools for monitoring developments in areas of interest.
 Contact Refdesk for more information about these notification services.